 I am certain that St. Julian’s is called to be a place from which God’s love abounds in transformative and healing ways for us and our many neighbors.
 This campus that we are called to build together is the firm foundation from which this holy work will indeed flow.

 The first step in laying the initial cornerstone of our campus is to “prepare the soil.”
 Preparing the soil encompasses activities such as master planning, zoning, platting, geological studies, water handling, and more.

-The campaign targets continual annual growth and $500,000 to prepare a piece of land for a phase one building.
+The campaign targets $500,000 to prepare a piece of land for a phase one building.

 Success will begin with our own stewardship and commitment.
 God has no hands but ours, and we are Christ’s Body, alive and active in the world today.
 Thus, we are called to step forward in faith to see our vision come alive in this future home.

-As in years past, we are asking all our church members to prayerfully consider supporting the ongoing work of our church through a commitment to this year’s Stewardship Campaign.
-This year, in addition to our ongoing work, we are asking for prayerful consideration of a pledge to fund the first step of developing land & construction of our new church location by contributing to the Good Soil Capital Campaign.
+As in years past, we are asking all our church members to prayerfully consider supporting the ongoing work of our church through a commitment to each year’s Stewardship Campaign.
+In addition to our ongoing work, we are asking for prayerful consideration of a pledge to fund the first step of developing land & construction of our new church location by contributing to the Good Soil Capital Campaign.